ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/04-Deploy_App_with_Embedded_Secret.md

 # Objectives
 In this lab, we are going to get familar with EKS by deploying a sample application.
-We will deploy our test application 'cityapp'.
-The application connect to mysql database at Jump Host and display random city name.
-The application will use hardcoded credential in the deployment configuration.
+We will deploy our test application 'cityapp' to your EKS Cluster.
+The application "Cityapp" will access resouce from your mysql database in Jump Host where you created in task 04.
+The Cityapp will be function as display random city name.
+In this task, Cityapp will use hardcoded credential in the deployment configuration.

 ### 1.0.
 Collect cityapp images and cityapp-hardcode.yaml